jeturcotte/this-old-ruin/README.md

     * Essentially Destroyed
     * A Wreckage of Overgrown Debris
   * The ruin will vary in overall dimension
-* Beyond the extremities of this ruin will lay a variety of `biomes` which, in turn will be logically consistent within larger `realms` that govern their characteristics
+* Beyond the extremities of this ruin will lay a variety of `biomes`
-  * Both `realms` and `biomes` impose a list of component `resources` which will, in turn, guide the characteristics on that area as well as a few other things.
+  * `biomes` are defined, in part, by a list of component `resources` which guide the characteristics on that area as well as a few other things.
     * The list of resources begin with the `lithosphere` and the `hydrosphere`.
-    * Between those two, a `biosphere` can be determined, from which creatures will populate the game.
+    * Between those two, a `biosphere` can be determined, from which `creatures` will populate the vicinity.
+    * `Creatures` are either `sessile` or `mobile`... they either occupy one location for life (like a bush or a tree) or move about.
+      * `Sessile creatures` may, in fact, impose barriers to passage on the world map.
     * Combinations of `biospheres`, `hydrospheres`, and `lithospheres` will determine the likelihood, as well, of `settlements`, if any.
     * Of course, any `settlement` may well have become a `ruin` and we return to where we began.

 ## object generation
 It's not just that there needs to be places where you can go, in game, but there must also be objects with which you can interact.
 I kinda hate to suggest that this may be an 'object-oriented' game, to pun a bit, but ... well ...
 * Items, in game, need to be contextually coherent
-  * If a `realm` and/or `biome` comes, say, from a realm rife with flint or quartz, appropriate objects crafted or grown by anything that might have been native, would probably reflect this.
+  * If a `biome` comes, say, from a region rife with flint or quartz, appropriate objects crafted or grown by anything that might have been native, would probably reflect this.
 This also offers as a clue, should one ever need such a thing!

 ## creature generation
 So, odds are you won't be alone in this world you find yourself in.
 Hell, if it were a lifeless place, you'd not be able to breathe and would die immediately... and that's no fun!
 * Creatures that habit one or more `biomes` are naturally shaped by them.

 ## plot generation
 Given an engine, an interface, and a world full of things and places, the game also needs something to prod the player... to him them motivation to keep playing.
 As an avid fan of builder and exploration games, I still find that there comes a point of exhaustion... a point where 'what's the point' is asked.
 Generating plotful and meaningful events (e.g., something other than completely random) is necessary to keep the game going.